AdobeDocs/commerce-events/src/pages/events/project-setup.md

 1. Select your project.

 1. Select the  **DX Experience Cloud SPA** option.
 The command then initializes a project with a default UI and creates a default Adobe I/O Runtime Action with a name similar to `dx-excshell-1/__secured_generic-<organization-id>-<project-name>-<workspace-name>`.
-The event configuration process requires that at least one defined action.
+The event configuration process requires at least one defined action.

    **Note**: The action has an internal name of `dx-excshell-1/generic`.
 You might see this referenced in the output in the next step.